zinedistro/zinedistro/README.md

 ### User Setup

-Once the application depedencies are taken care of, create your first user:
+Once the application dependencies are taken care of, create your first user:

 ```console
 vagrant ssh